EnzymeAD/Enzyme.jl/docs/src/index.md

 ### CUDA.jl support

-[CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) is only support on Julia v1.7.0 and onwards.
-On 1.6 attempting to differentiate CUDA kernel functions, will not use device overloads correctly and thus return fundamentally wrong results.
+[CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) is only supported on Julia v1.7.0 and onwards.
+On v1.6, attempting to differentiate CUDA kernel functions will not use device overloads correctly and thus returns fundamentally wrong results.

 ### Sparse Arrays

-At the momment there is limited support for sparse linear algebra operations.
+At the moment there is limited support for sparse linear algebra operations.
 Sparse arrays may be used, but care must be taken because backing arrays drop zeros in Julia (unless told not to).

 ```julia
 using SparseArrays